KevinDockx/HttpCacheHeaders/README.md

 The middleware allows customization of how headers are generated.
 The AddHttpCacheHeaders() method has parameters for configuring options related to expiration, validation and middleware.

-For example, this code will set the max-age directive to 600 seconds, add the must-revalidate directive and ignore caching for all responses with status code 500.
+For example, this code will set the max-age directive to 600 seconds, add the must-revalidate directive and ignore header generation for all responses with status code 500.

 ````csharp
 services.AddHttpCacheHeaders(